mrciolino/wiki-backup/sessions/campaign_2/session_5_summary.md

     - **Logan - Tiberian Caipao:** Dragonborn Artificer, Noble Weaponsmith, School of Sorcery, Sign of the Dragon.
     - **Nick - Goopy Globulon:** Plasmoid Soulblade Fighter, Astral Drifter, School of Swords, Sign of the Spider.
     - **Breezy - Breezy Bee:** Aarakocra Sorcerer, Entertainer, School of Sorcery, Sign of the Dragon.
-    - **Matthew - Orin:** Deep Gnome Soulknife Rogue, Bounty Hunter, School of Song, Sign of the Spider.
+    - **Matthew - Oran:** Deep Gnome Soulknife Rogue, Bounty Hunter, School of Song, Sign of the Spider.
     - **Peter - Thomas Stonebrook:** Human Barbarian, Former Guard, School of Swords, Sign of the Bear.
     - **Josh - Baloo:** Bugbear Bard, Entertainer, School of Song, Sign of the Bear.
   - **Non-Player Characters (NPCs):**